DamoM73/anvil-python-tutorials/09_set_start_component.md

     self.content_panel.add_component(HomeComponent())
 ```

 So it would make sense to simply copy that line and paste it under line 14.
-So the `__init__` will now lokk like:
+So the `__init__` will now look like:

 ```{code-block} python
 :linenos: